 Detailed directions will be sent to you when you book through CreteTravel.com

-Dining: Spilia Village offers buffet breakfast which is served in a former olive factory.
+- Dining: Spilia Village offers a buffet breakfast which is served in a former olive factory.
 The Hotel's Taverna "Halara" serves local traditional dishes.
 In addition, there is a pool bar